MrThearMan/dynamics-client/docs/docs.md

 #### *cache → SQLiteCache:*

 Instance of a SQLite based cache that the client uses to store the auth token so that it can be reused between client instances.
-Django's cache is prefered to this, if it is installed.
+Django's cache is preferred to this, if it is installed.

 ---